-In cases where the rules or the parties’ agreement requires a panel of three arbitrators to hear and decide the case, the Streamlined Three-Arbitrator Panel Option allows parties to move through the preliminary and exchange of information (discovery) stages of a case working with a single arbitrator.
+In cases where the rules or the parties’ agreement requires a panel of three arbitrators to hear and decide the case, the Streamlined Three-Arbitrator Panel Option allows parties, where all parties agree to this Option, to move through the preliminary and exchange of information (discovery) stages of a case working with a single arbitrator.
 The full panel would then participate in the evidentiary hearing and render the final award on the case.

 The AAA’s statistics show that seven out of every 10 business cases filed with the AAA, with claims of $1 million or greater, are resolved without the issuance of an award.
 The Streamlined Three-Arbitrator Panel Option allows parties to take advantage of this by utilizing a single arbitrator to manage the early stages of the case, decide issues related to the exchange of information and resolve other procedural matters without incurring the costs associated with the entire panel.
 The AAA has found that a three-arbitrator panel can actually cost five times as much as a single arbitrator.
 By maximizing the use of a single arbitrator, the parties will be able to capitalize on the cost savings provided by a single arbitrator while still preserving their right to have the case ultimately decided by a panel of three arbitrators.